-C. diff, or Clostridium difficile, is a Gram-positive, rod-shaped, anaerobic, endosporic, toxigenic, opportunistic, bacillus.
+C. diff, or Clostridioides difficile, is a Gram-positive, rod-shaped, anaerobic, endosporic, toxigenic, opportunistic, bacillus.
 Its scientific description makes it sound like a pretty standard bacteria.
-But this bacteria "causes almost half a million illnesses in the United States each year" according to the CDC.
+But this bacteria "causes almost half a million infections in the United States each year" according to the CDC.
 November is C. diff Awareness Month so stick with us all month to learn more about this microorganism and the unique attributes that make it so lethal.
-Today’s post will explore the basic definition of Clostridium difficile.
+Today’s post will explore the basic definition of Clostridioides difficile.
 First, let’s unpack that long list of terms mentioned above.

 As a Gram-positive bacteria, C. diff has a thick protective layer over its cell membrane.
 In most cases, gram-positive bacteria are more vulnerable to antibiotics.
 If they do develop resistance, it is due to special resistance genes that happen to be located on parts of the DNA that can split off and move, making more copies of themselves and sharing their code with other neighboring cells.
 Unfortunately, C.diff has a lot of these mobile resistance DNA segments.
 As a result, C. diff is highly resistant to antibiotics.

 Obligate anaerobes like C. diff cannot survive in an oxygen atmosphere; oxygen is not required for growth or energy, and is in fact toxic.
 An evolutionary adaptation has allowed C. diff to persist in an oxygen atmosphere, however: spores.